Ground Ivy (Creeping Charlie) Control

 dandelion prevention

-• With ground ivys presence being a sign that your lawn isn't as healthy as it should be, make sure to adapt and use proper mowing, watering and fertilizing practices when caring for your lawn.
+• Ground ivy presence is a sign that your lawn isn't as healthy as it should be.
+Make sure to adapt and use proper mowing, watering, and fertilizing practices when caring for your lawn.

-• Help strengthen your turfgrass by mowing at the proper height of 3 to 4 inches in height.
-Taller grass blades will ensure less sunlight reaches any clover sprouts and promote stronger root growth.
+• Help strengthen your turfgrass by mowing at the proper height of 3 to 4 inches.
+Taller grass blades will ensure less sunlight reaches clover sprouts and promote stronger root growth.

-• Improve your lawn's air circulation by raking or dethatching your lawn, and occasionally trimming any overhanging tree branches to reduce shade.
+• Raking or dethatching your lawn and occasionally trimming overhanging tree branches to reduce shade will improve your lawn's air circulation.

-• Water your lawn deeply yet infrequently in the mornings, once a week at 1 to 1.5 inches of water including rainfall.
+• Water your lawn deeply yet infrequently in the mornings, once a week, with 1 to 1.5 inches of water, including rainfall.

 • Maintaining a proper fertilizing schedule by laying out fertilizer with the appropriate amounts of Nitrogen, Phosphorus, and Potassium.

-• By becoming more health conscious towards your lawn, you will have a thick, nutrient-rich lawn that will choke out ground ivy and any other invasive weed that tries to creep onto your lawn.
+• By becoming more health conscious about your lawn, you will have a thick, nutrient-rich lawn that will choke out ground ivy and any other invasive weed that tries to creep onto it.

 Key Takeaways